Building Community. Succeeding Together.

 Group of 18 engineering students, representing diversity within the School of Engineering

-MEP Experiences by Year
+MSEP Experiences by Year

 First-Year Students

-• Individual mentoring: As a first year student, you'll have the opportunity to meet with your holistic advisor and the MEP staff 1-on-1.
+• Individual mentoring: As a first year student, you'll have the opportunity to meet with your holistic advisor and the MSEP staff 1-on-1.
 Together, you'll review your academic performance, steps toward your career path (co-op, internships, undergraduate research) and other aspects to ensure your success at UD.

-• PEERS Mentoring Program (optional): In partnership with the Multi-Ethnic Education and Engagement Center; you'll have the ability to be paired with an upperclass MEP mentor during your first year.
+• PEERS Mentoring Program (optional): In partnership with the Multi-Ethnic Education and Engagement Center; you'll have the ability to be paired with an upperclass MSEP mentor during your first year.
 There will be opportunities to meet with your mentor during scheduled group sessions throughout the year and on your own as often as you like.
 You'll start your college career with a valuable support system and develop the skills needed if you choose to become a mentor in future years.

 Sophomores and Transfer Students